 In this parable, notice that Jesus is pleading our case, and that He is the one fertilizing our soil, therefore trying to help us grow spiritual fruit!
 He is pleading with the Father to give us more time to change our lives into being spiritually fruitful!

 “A man had a fig tree growing in his vineyard, and he went to look for fruit on it but did not find any.
 So he said to the man who took care of the vineyard, ‘For three years now I’ve been coming to look for fruit on this fig tree and haven’t found any.
 Cut it down!
 Why should it use up the soil?’
 ‘Sir,’ the man replied, ‘leave it alone for one more year, and I’ll dig around it and fertilize it.
 If it bears fruit next year, fine!
 If not, then cut it down’” (Luke 13:6-9).

-So today, my friends, please ask Jesus to teach you how to grow good fruit, and He will!
+So today, my friends, please ask Jesus to teach you how to grow good fruit–and He will!
 You do this by simply living out who you are on the inside!
 Don’t deny yourself any longer!
 Be the child of God whom Jesus has made you to be!
 Grow some fruit!
 God loves you and wants your life to be beautiful and spiritually fruitful through Him!
 So relax, be yourself, and blossom.

-A prayer for you: God, I want to thank you for another day alive on planet earth.
+A prayer for you: Heavenly Father, I want to thank you for another day alive on planet earth.
 So many people didn’t get this opportunity, so thank you!
 Right now, I lift up all who are reading this, directly to you.
-For the ones who really like the idea of having a close, loving, respectful relationship with you, touch their hearts on a deep level today.
-Help them to begin living out the desires they have to change their behavior for you, because they love you!
-Help them to ALLOW Jesus to cultivate their souls so that they can have so much good fruit growing in their lives, people are tripping over it!
-In Christ’s name I pray, amen!
+For those who really like the idea of growing good fruit, but haven’t yet, touch their hearts on a deep level today.
+Help them to begin living out the desires they have to change their behavior for you!
+Jesus, begin to cultivate their souls so they can grow so much fruit, people are tripping over it!
+We love you!
+Amen!